-According to a comprehensive report published in 2017, the national median cost for either a home health aide or for homemaker services is \$21/hour.
-The national median for assisted living facilities is \$45,000/year, with a private nursing home room costing \$97,455.2 It is important to keep in mind that costs can vary dramatically depending on location.
-The person who gave you this information can show you exact up-to-date costs in your area.
+According to a comprehensive report the national median cost for either a home health aide or for homemaker services is \$27/hour.
+The national median for assisted living facilities is \$54,000/year, with a private nursing home room costing \$108,000.
+It is important to keep in mind that costs can vary dramatically depending on location.
+The person who sent you this Guide can show you exact up-to-date costs in your area.

-Smart Buying Tip: Shared Care Can Save Premiums
+Smart Buying Tip: Shared Care Policies Can Be Cost Efficient

-Spouses or other cohabitants can purchase policies that are "linked," allowing the benefits to be used by either person.
-These policies not only bring flexibility to planning, but they can also be more cost-effective than individual policies.
-On a related note: many insurers offer significant discounts to couples/cohabitants who apply together for traditional policies.
+Spouses or other cohabitants can purchase policies that allow the benefits to be used by either person.
+These policies not only bring flexibility, but they can also be more cost-effective than individual policies.
+On a related note: some insurers offer significant discounts to couples/cohabitants who buy policies.